Tire buying guides

 Finnish tiremaker Nokian developed an ingenious alternative to studded tires: the Hakkapeliitta winter tire has retractable-stud system where the studs can pop out literally at the push of a button, then retract back into the tire’s tread when they’re no longer needed.
 Interestingly, Nokian considers this technology to be a trade secret.

 The problem with studs is that they are really, really destructive to paved surfaces.
 Many states ban them completely, while other states put serious restrictions on the dates when they can be used.
 Be sure to check your local state laws before considering studded tires, and think about whether your winters ever get harsh enough to require them.

 Top winter tire choices

-Now we come to all weather tires, which are a pretty good compromise of year-round traction, ride quality, low noise and good braking and handling performance.
-All-weather tires carry the 3-peak mountain/snowflake logo on their sidewall, meaning they’ve met a set of government standards for wet and dry traction.
+Now we come to all-weather tires, which are a pretty good compromise of year-round traction, ride quality, low noise and good braking and handling performance.
+All-weather tires carry the Three Peak Mountain Snowflake logo on their sidewall, meaning they’ve met a set of government standards for wet and dry traction.

-The tread compound on all weather tires is designed to stay flexible below 40 degrees F and provide good year-round traction, but it’s not so soft that it will start to wear down prematurely at warmer temperatures like winter tires.
+The tread compound on all-weather tires is designed to stay flexible below 40 degrees Fahrenheit and provide good year-round traction, but it’s not so soft that it will start to wear down prematurely at warmer temperatures like winter tires.